swagger-api/swagger-js/README.md

 });
 ```

-You can use promises too, by passing the `usePromise: true` option:
+You can use promises, too, by passing the `usePromise: true` option:

 ```js
 var Swagger = require('swagger-client');